 Millions of students around the world dream of studying in the US.
 There are a lot of famous universities and colleges to choose from.
 Improving their future prospects, getting a high quality higher education, and access to better opportunities are just some of the reasons why so many students want to study at a university in the US.

 But to get the best quality product you usually have to pay a high price.
 US colleges are some of the most expensive colleges in the world, but still millions of international students apply every year.
+How do you find an affordable university in USA for international students?

 So, how much does an international student pay to study in the US?
 The annual cost can reach up to five figures.